-On a ninety-degree day, it’s hard to imagine that fall is just around the corner.
-Greens are the stars of many fall vegetable gardens.
-If you’ve never grown tatsoi, pak choi, or other Asian greens, give them a try because they will germinate fast in warm, late summer soil.
+Asian greens are the stars of many fall vegetable gardens.
+If you’ve never grown tatsoi, pak choi, or other Asian greens, give them a try because they will germinate fast in warm, late-summer soil.
 Turn over a new leaf and learn more about types of Asian greens!

 Way down south, August means planting another round of warm-weather crops, but where temperatures aren’t so hot, we need to pay close attention to the date of our first autumn killing frost—when temps get below 29°F—to decide what we can safely grow and harvest before the season comes to an end!

 Root crops like turnips and radishes are quick to mature, taking only about 30 days to reach an edible size and not being bothered by a light frost or two.
 It might even enhance their flavor.
 Beets and carrots take a bit longer, but if you mulch them well to keep the ground from freezing, in most parts of the country they have time to produce some tasty roots before it gets too cold for them to continue growing.

 The Green Scene

 Greens are the real stars of the fall vegetable garden.
-Leaf lettuce and spinach are the most popular fall greens, but their seeds won’t germinate if soil temperatures are above 75°F, so start them indoors or in a container in a shady spot outside.
+Leaf lettuce and spinach are the most popular fall greens, but their seeds won’t germinate well if soil temperatures are above 75°F, so start them indoors or in a container in a shady spot outside.
 Once they are up and growing, transplant them into their new beds.